Amos47/2400/Chapter 3.md

 [Interested?]( http://en.wikipedia.org/wiki/Software_prototyping#Disadvantages_of_prototyping)

-Table RM provides a comparison between SDLC and prototyping on some important dimensions.
+Table RMA provides a comparison between SDLC and prototyping on some important dimensions.

-Table RM.
-An evaluation of the SDLC and Prototyping
+**Table RMA.
+An evaluation of the SDLC and Prototyping**

 | Condition | SDLC is | Prototyping is |
 | :- | :-: | :-: |